zonedguy/zoned/README.md

 -----------------

-Esc = Kill all AHK script.
+Ctrl + Esc = Kill all AHK script.
 Will need to reopen file.